Tuition and Fees

 General Refund Information

 A full refund of tuition is authorized for credit hours of course(s) dropped during the first 15 percent of the session.
 Students who drop themselves from a course, online or through a campus office, on or prior to the drop date for that course will receive a refund.
 Students who never attend a class or have a last date of attendance for the course prior to the drop date will be administratively removed from the course, and NO REFUND will be given.
 Students are responsible for dropping courses by posted deadlines.
-If a student registers for a course that is cancelled by the College and does not elect to enter an alternate course, the student is eligible for a refund.
-Students who drop classes after the published date will not receive a refund.
+If a student registers for a course that is cancelled by the College and does not elect to enter an alternate course, the student will receive a refund.
+Students who withdraw from classes after the drop date will not receive a refund.
 Students on financial aid and/or veteran’s benefits are strongly encouraged to discuss the financial impacts of dropping or withdrawing from classes with the appropriate advisor before doing so.

 Section 4.15 Tuition Refund Policy